Biden approval rating jumps to its highest level in 2 months in Reuters-Ipsos poll

 Democrats are seeking to avoid or minimize the historical trend that a new president’s party loses seats in Congress in the midterm elections and have expressed hope that the administration and party’s successes could improve their prospects in November.

-Respondents to the poll listed the economy as the most important issue for the 48th straight week in the Reuters poll, with 32 percent ranking it first.
+Respondents to the poll listed the economy as the most important issue for the 48th straight week in the Reuters poll, with 32% ranking it first.

 The poll was conducted with 1,005 adults and has a credibility interval of 4 points.